Definition of Project Controls :

 Importance of Project Controls :

-The fact that one failed project can potentially wipe out an entire year’s profit helps put the value of Project Controls into perspective."
-More info on importance of Project Controls can be seen at https://www.mckinsey.com/industries/capital-projects-and-infrastructure/our-insights/the-construction-productivity-imperative
+The fact that one failed project can potentially wipe out an entire year’s profit helps put the value of Project Controls into perspective.
+More information on importance of Project Controls can be seen at https://www.mckinsey.com/industries/capital-projects-and-infrastructure/our-insights/the-construction-productivity-imperative

-Should you wish to know additional definitions of PC, please click here
+Should you wish to know additional definitions of Project Controls, please click here